LiubovKvasova/Lab1_APZ/README.md

 ## Objective
 To gain skills in working with the version control system and HTTP protocol
 ## Members of team
-Liubov Reckechinska Yulia Lehenka Anastasia Fartushnyak
+Liubov Reckechinska, Yulia Lehenka, Anastasia Fartushnyak